-The number of injections depend of many factors including but not limited to location and extend of the pain, how many areas are involved and how long the pain has been present.
+The number of injections depend of many factors including but not limited to location and extent of the pain, how many areas are involved and how long the pain has been present.

-A series of Three (03) injections may be necessary for maximum of effectiveness as they will “build on each other” and provide long term relief.
+A series of three (3) injections may be necessary for maximum of effectiveness as they will “build on each other” and provide long term relief.

-This treatment may the future need for surgery with the best results achieved when diagnosed early and treated promptly.
+This treatment may prevent future need for surgery.
+Best results are achieved when diagnosed early and treated promptly.

 During the Injection

-The patient lies on a special table and after appropriate intravenous sedation is administered, the skin and deeper tissues are numbed up with a dentist needle and local anesthetic.
-Then a needle is advanced under X-ray Guidance (Fluoroscopy) til reaches the epidural space in the vicinity of the nerve.
+The patient lies on a special table and after appropriate intravenous sedation is administered, the skin and deeper tissues are numbed with a dentist needle and local anesthetic.
+A needle is then advanced under X-ray Guidance (Fluoroscopy) until reaches the epidural space in the vicinity of the nerve.
 Dye contrast is then injected to confirm proper placement in the exact area of the nerve inflamed and a steroid medication is injected which act as a potent anti-inflammatory medication.
 This will result in resolution of the inflammation and swelling of the nerve.